Sign In / Sign Out

 - Map and Locations

 Students report and produce original stories and create an SJI website or news broadcast.
-They are housed in an ASU Downtown Phoenix campus residence hall under the supervision of ASU students who serve as counselors.

 "I learned how to conduct interviews, set up the camera equipment, edit video for the package and audio for podcasts and so much more!
 This experience allowed me to get a head start into my career as a future journalist, and I could not be more grateful for the opportunity I was given." -- Alexis, Garibay, Ironwood High School, Glendale Ariz.